Wednesday, 10 June 2015

-When we crossed under the D6009 we caught up to him, standing in the road talking to the vigneron, but he quickly overtook us again and we walked along together for a while.
+When we crossed under the D6009 we caught up to him, standing in the road talking to the vigneron, and passed by, but he quickly overtook us again and we walked along together for a while.

 His family owned most of the land around here, and he was on his way to put in an embankment to prevent the sort of flooding that had devastated the area last November.
 He said that ten people had drowned here in the great inundation of 1999.